trevorreynen/Vue-and-Django-Tutorial/README.md

 # Vue and Django Tutorial
-This GitHub repository was created for myself to learn the basics of Vue and Django.
-I am following one and only one guide during this tutorial: [Building a Simple CRM Using Django (DRF) And Vue](https://www.youtube.com/playlist?list=PLpyspNLjzwBl-u7Vh8mGfqqRKcVxHzqlp).
+This GitHub Repository is based on one and only one tutorial: [Building a Simple CRM Using Django (DRF) And Vue](https://www.youtube.com/playlist?list=PLpyspNLjzwBl-u7Vh8mGfqqRKcVxHzqlp).

-My goal, other than learning Vue and Django as well as gain more experience with GitHub and npm, is to take notes in some form so I can remember the process or at least refer back to something quicker in the future.
+This project was started mostly for myself to learn the basics of Vue and Django.

+I followed the tutorial linked above and made commits (usually) after each part/video was completed.
+Throughout the tutorial, I added personal notes to a file called "trevors-log.txt" which contains nearly everything I did including terminal commands.
+It's unorganized and probably not useful for anyone except myself.
+However, in case I need to reference something in the future, I have that file.

 ---